yasir-dev1/Speech-To-Text-1/README.md

 #License

-#This project is licensed under the MIT License.
+#This project is licensed under the Apache License.
 #Acknowledgments

     This program was developed using the PyQt5 library.